 As long as ENABLE is high or ENABLE is low and the Watchdog signal is normal, V{OUT} will be at 5.0 V (typ).
-If ENABLE is low and the Watchdog signal moves outside programmable limits, the output transistor turns off and the IC goes into SLEEP mode.
-Only the ENABLE circuitry in the IC remains powered up, drawing a quiescent current of less than 50 μ A.
+If ENABLE is low and the frequency of the Watchdog input goes below the threshold frequency, the output transistor turns off and the IC goes into SLEEP mode.
+Only the

+ENABLE circuitry in the IC remains powered up, drawing a quiescent current of less than $50 \mu A$.

 The Watchdog monitors the frequency of an incoming WDI signal.
-If the signal falls outside of the WDI window, a frequency programmable pulse train is generated at the RESET lead (Figure 6) until the correct Watchdog input signal reappears at the lead (ENABLE = HIGH).
+If the signal falls below the WDI limit, a frequency programmable pulse train is generated at the RESET lead (Figure 9) until the correct Watchdog input signal reappears at the lead (ENABLE = HIGH).

-The lower and upper window threshold limits of the watchdog function are set by the value of C{DELAY} .
-The limits are determined according to the following equations for the NCV8141:
+The threshold limit of the watchdog function is set by the value of C{DELAY}.
+The limit is determined according to the following equation for the NCV8141:

-$$t{WDI} = (1.3 \times 105)C{DELAY}$$ or
+$$t{WDI} = (1.3 \times 10^5) C{DELAY} \text{ or}$$